 Aside from breed, the greatest cancer risks are believed to be environmentally related: What you feed your dog, what you give them to drink, and the toxins in their environment.
 Cancer can also be attributed to inbreeding and being sold prematurely/too young.

-Pups should be kept indoors until they are at least 3 months old and past their first Arizona summer.
+Pups should be kept indoors until they are at least 3 months old.
 Hawks and owls are able to prey on lab puppies up until they are around 3+ months old.
 Be sure to keep your eye on your pup when they are outdoors.

-Eventually you may transition your lab to be an outdoor dog.
+Eventually, you may transition your lab to be an outdoor dog.
 If your lab will be active, primarily outdoors, or have other canine companions, you may consider giving them access to food and water on demand.
 Also, if you are planning outdoors, make sure that your lab has plenty of shade available at all times during the day and access to a pool or splash pool filled with water.
 As the sun moves from east to west and when seasons change, the shade spots change, so be sure to plan ahead.
-Check shade spots each season at 9am, noon, 3pm, and 7pm.
+Check shade spots each season at 9 am, 12 pm, 3 pm, and 7 pm.
 Be sure to keep splash pools in the shade at all times.
-The water magnifies the sun rays, heats up very quickly, will grow alge and other bacteria if not kept in the shade.
-Unfortunately many animals die from dehydration and heat exhaustion in Arizona every summer.
-If you have a pool that is deep enough to require your lab to swim, make sure your lab can get out of the pool on their own.
+The water magnifies the sun rays, heats up very quickly, will grow algae and other bacteria if not kept in the shade.
+If you have a pool that is deep enough to require your lab to swim, make sure your lab can get out of the pool on its own.
 Though labs are naturally good swimmers, labs will drown if they can't get out of the pool.

 Bathing/Shampoo/Itchy Skin/Skin Problems:

-Generally dogs don't really need to be bathed except maybe once a month (use the smell test).
-Brush them everyday, this is the best way to keep them clean.
+Generally, dogs don't really need to be bathed except maybe once a month (use the smell test).
+Brush them every day, this is the best way to keep them clean.
 It's very common for dogs to develop skin allergies and itchy skin.
 We recommend that if you bathe your pup/dog, follow with a small amount of conditioner or a 2 in 1 shampoo/conditioner.
 Some people think they have to go out and buy dog shampoo.
 I disagree, we use V05 2 in 1 shampoo/conditioner (from Wal-Mart for $1) and our labs have no skin issues.
 However, some dogs will develop skin irritations.
-If your dog is one of them, we recommend buying a medicated shampoo designed to treat itchy/irritated skin that help keep your dog’s natural flora in tact.
+If your dog is one of them, we recommend buying a medicated shampoo designed to treat itchy/irritated skin that helps keep your dog’s natural flora intact.
 There are many available from Jeffer's Pet or any pet store.
 Melaleuca Shampoo is a good product to use for dogs with a history of itchy/rashy skin.